Beachlay History, Family Crest & Coats of Arms

 Robert de Beche, c.
 1100, witnessed a charter of William Peveril of Dover and Goisfrid de Bech was a tenant in capite, Hertford, 1086.

 The Hundredorum Rolls of 1273 listed Jacob de la Beche, Oxfordshire; Matilda de la Beche, Cambridgeshire; and William de la Beche, Oxfordshire.

 Early History of the Beachlay family

-Another 267 words (19 lines of text) are included under the topic Early Beachlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beachlay research.
+Another 134 words (10 lines of text) covering the years 1539 and 1538 are included under the topic Early Beachlay History in all our PDF Extended History products and printed products wherever possible.

 Beachlay Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Beachlay have been found, including Beach, Beche, Beck, Becke, Beache, Bech, Beech and many more.